Michal1609/AiNewsImporter/vibememory.md

 ## Common Issues and Solutions

-1. **API Connection Issues**: Check User Secrets and network connectivity.
+1. **API Connection Issues**:
+   - Check User Secrets and network connectivity
+   - Verify the API keys are correctly configured
+   - Check if the API endpoint is accessible

-2. **Gemini AI Errors**: Verify the Google API key and check rate limiting.
+2. **Gemini AI Errors**:
+   - Verify the Google API key is valid and active
+   - Check for rate limiting or quota issues
+   - Ensure the prompt templates haven't changed

-3. **Playwright Failures**: Ensure dependencies are installed and check for page structure changes.
+3. **Playwright Failures**:
+   - Ensure dependencies are installed (`playwright install`)
+   - Check if website structure has changed requiring selector updates
+   - Try different navigation strategies if timeouts occur

-4. **No News Found**: Check if source URLs are still valid and if the page structure has changed.
+4. **No News Found**:
+   - Check if source URLs are still valid

-## Error Handling

-The application implements a global error handling mechanism using the `IExceptionHandler` interface.
-All exceptions caught in try-catch blocks throughout the application are added to a central collection in the `NewsImporterApplication` class.

-Error handling flow:
-1. Exceptions are caught in individual service methods
-2. Caught exceptions are added to the global collection via `IExceptionHandler.AddException()`
-3. At the end of the process, all collected exceptions are:
-   - Sent to the GrznarAi API via `ApiService.SendErrorsToWebAsync()`
-   - Saved to a local file (exceptions.txt)

-This centralized approach ensures no exceptions are lost, and all error information is properly tracked and reported.

-## Configuration

-The application uses both appsettings.json and user secrets for configuration.
-Required settings include:
-- Google API Key for Gemini AI
-- GrznarAi API endpoint and API key
-- Page load timeout settings

-## Workflow

-1. Load configuration
-2. Initialize services
-3. Load news sources (from API or local file)
-4. Process each news source:
-   - Get web page content
+   - Verify if the page structure has changed
-   - Clean HTML and convert to Markdown
-   - Analyze content using Gemini AI to find AI-related news
+   - Inspect the raw content to see if news is present but not detected

-   - For each news item, get additional content details
-   - Translate content to Czech
-5. Save results locally
-6. Send results to GrznarAi API
-7. Send any collected errors to GrznarAi API
+5. **Missing Translations**:
+   - Check if the Gemini AI prompts are returning the expected format
+   - Verify the JSON structure matches the expected model

 ## Technical Details
 - Target Framework: .NET 9.0
 - Key Dependencies:
-  - Microsoft.Playwright
-  - System.Text.Json
-  - Microsoft.Extensions.Configuration
-  - Microsoft.Extensions.Http
+  - Microsoft.Playwright: For web scraping and browser automation
+  - System.Text.Json: For JSON serialization and deserialization
+  - Microsoft.Extensions.Configuration: For configuration management
+  - Microsoft.Extensions.Configuration.UserSecrets: For secure API keys storage
+  - Microsoft.Extensions.Http: For HTTP client factory pattern implementation